Pack-dev/Pack-dev/README.md

 Backend Developer
 -----------------

-I've been learning to code for 5 year , I started with HTML , but have a passion for backend development and now I'm trying to learn frontend development for position Fullstack Developer
+I've been learning to code when i'm 16 year old, I started with HTML , but have a passion for backend development and now I'm trying to learn frontend development for position Fullstack Developer

 * 🌍  I'm based in Bangkok, Thailand
 * 🧠  I'm learning How to fly